- Academic Services and Resources

 - If the graduate faculty determines the thesis/creative project is not complete or is not ready for review before the class end date, the student must register for 1.0 additional credit in ‘799’ in the next semester.

 - Student must register each semester in a ‘799’ until satisfactorily completed as determined by the graduate faculty (may skip summer term only).

 - Students who sit out a fall or spring semester will have to apply for readmission to return and must register again for 1.0 credit ‘799’ to continue the process to complete the thesis/creative project.

-- The thesis/creative project must be finished within 5 years of starting in the degree program to meet the program graduation requirement.
+- The thesis/creative project must be finished within 6-9 years (depending on the program) of starting in the degree program to meet the program graduation requirement.
 Shorter deadlines may be imposed by specific graduate programs.